Bocchi the Rock!: Starry

+A part-timer in Starry.
+She was part of an idol group as Raphael (ラファエル, Rafaeru) which was disbanded.
+She finds new passion in obsessively following various bands and musicians, becoming a self-proclaimed music otaku with a particular fixation on Kessoku Band and Ryō.
+She later joins Ōyama's band as a bassist.
+Her surname comes from Hidekazu Hinata from the band Straightener.

 Sick Hack

-Sick Hack is a psychedelic rock band based in Folt, a live house in Shinjuku.
+Sick Hack (シク ハック, Shiku Hakku) is a psychedelic rock band based in Folt, a live house in Shinjuku.
 The members share their last names with those of the real-life band 88Kasyo Junrei.